ansible/ansible-container/docs/rst/getting_started.rst

 Things to note:

-1. We mark this schema with version 1.
-Future versions may deviate from this schema.
+1. In this example the schema is set to version 1.
+Starting with version 0.3.0, it supports 2 as well.
 2. Each of the containers you wish to orchestrate should be under the `services` key.
-3. The content of the `services` key observes all of the keys supported by the Docker Compose v1 schema.
+3. For supported `service` keys, see :doc:`container_yml/reference`.
 4. The image you specify should be the base image that your containers will start from.
    Ansible Container will use your playbook to build upon this base image.
 5. You may optionally specify a `dev_overrides` section.
 During build and in generating